MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 Class `CListCtrl` provides several functions for inserting, deleting, finding, and modifying these items.
 For more information, see [`CListCtrl::GetItem`](#getitem), [`CListCtrl::InsertItem`](#insertitem), and [`CListCtrl::FindItem`](#finditem), [Adding Items to the Control](../adding-items-to-the-control.md), and [Scrolling, Arranging, Sorting, and Finding in list controls](../scrolling-arranging-sorting-and-finding-in-list-controls.md).

 By default, the list view control is responsible for storing an item's icon and text attributes.
 However, in addition to these item types, class `CListCtrl` supports "callback items."
-A "callback item" is a list view item for which the application — rather than the control — stores the text, icon, or both.
+A "callback item" is a list view item for which the application—rather than the control—stores the text, icon, or both.
 A callback mask is used to specify which item attributes (text and/or icon) are supplied by the application.
 If an application uses callback items, it must be able to supply the text and/or icon attributes on demand.
 Callback items are helpful when your application already maintains some of this information.
 For more information, see [Using `CListCtrl`: Callback Items and the Callback Mask](../callback-items-and-the-callback-mask.md).

 ## Image Lists